ShehanSanjula/FlightNo305-CTF-2021/README.md

 Flight No. 305 CTF (capture-the-flag) is a multi-level storyline themed jeopardy style CTF challenge based on the story of D.B.
 Cooper Hijacking.
 This CTF will take all the participants on a journey of D.B.
 Cooper Hijacking that real-world attackers may face when compromising and taking hold of target systems.
 It may also give the competitors an understanding to enable critical thinking and apply necessary attacking techniques in a real case scenario.

+This project was generated for [Flight No. 305 - The CTF](https://flightno305.shehansanjula.me/) with [CTFd](https://github.com/CTFd/CTFd) version 3.4.0 and [Docker](https://github.com/docker) version 3.6.0.

 ## TryHackMe Room:
 ### URL: https://tryhackme.com/jr/flightno305